White Lady Cocktail

 A simple, silky and delicious gin-laced classic with a sour finish.

-My White Lady recipe is true to Harry Craddock's 1930 recipe (see below) in using 1½ shots dry gin, ¾ shot triple sec, and ¾ shot lemon juice but the sugar in modern-day triple secs (such as Cointreau) fails to quite balance lemon's citrus acidity (many triple sec liqueurs have become drier post-2000) so it is desirable to add a dash or even splash of sugar syrup.
-Whether or how much you add is a matter of personal taste.
+My White Lady recipe is authentic to the proportions in Harry Craddock's 1930 recipe (see below) in using 2 parts dry gin, 1 part triple sec and 1 part lemon juice, but the sugar in modern-day triple secs (such as Cointreau) fails to balance lemon's citrus acidity (many triple sec liqueurs have become drier post-2000) so, depending on the sourness of your lemons, it is desirable to add a dash or even splash of sugar syrup.

 History: